 - Prioritize eating lunch in open, outdoor spaces on campus.

 - During group trips to San Pedro de Atacama and Patagonia, students will have individual bedrooms and bathrooms and all measures of sanitation and social distancing stated in this document will be maintained.

 Policies Regarding Student Behavior

-- Students will be required to comply with all guidelines regarding social distancing, mask use, and cleaning and disinfecting.
+- Students will be required to comply with all guidelines regarding social distancing, mask use, cleaning, and disinfecting.

 - No trips outside the country will be allowed.

-- During personal travel within the country, students will be strongly advised to maintain all Covid health and safety guidelines.
+- During personal travel within the country, students will be strongly advised to maintain all Covid-19 health and safety guidelines.